-2001.
+The Company has adopted Statement of Financial Accounting Standards ("SFAS") No. 133, and as amended by SFAS 138, "Accounting for Derivative Instruments and Hedging Activities" effective January 1, 2001.
 In the application, the Company has concluded its interest rate swap contracts qualify for "special cash flow hedge accounting" which permit recording the fair value of the swap and corresponding adjustment to other comprehensive income (loss) on the balance sheet.
 The interest rate swaps were terminated in 2004.

 The Company also entered into foreign currency forward contracts to reduce the impact of changes in currency exchange rates.
 Forward contracts are agreements with a counterparty to exchange two distinct currencies at a set exchange rate for delivery on a set date at some point in the future.
 There is no exchange of funds until the delivery date.
 At the delivery date the Company can either take delivery of the currency or settle on a net basis.
 All outstanding forward contracts are for the sale of U.S. Dollars (USD) and the purchase of Canadian Dollars (CAD).
-As of March 31, 2005, the Company had forward contracts with a notional value of \$64.5 million CAD (or \$49 million U.S.), with an average exchange rate of \$0.76 USD per \$1 CAD, resulting in the recording of a current asset and an increase in comprehensive income of \$2.8 million, net of tax.
+As of June 30, 2005, the Company had forward contracts with a notional value of \$95 million CAD (or \$72.4 million U.S.), with an average exchange rate of \$0.76 USD per \$1 CAD, resulting in the recording of a current asset and an increase in comprehensive income of \$1.5 million, net of tax.

 Foreign Currency Translation Assets and liabilities of foreign subsidiaries, except for the Company's Mexican operations whose functional currency is the U.S. Dollar, are translated at the rate of exchange in effect on the balance sheet date while income and expenses are translated at the average rates of exchange prevailing during the year.
 Foreign currency gains and losses resulting from transactions, and the translation of financial statements are recorded in the Company's consolidated financial statements based upon the provisions of Statement of Financial Accounting Standards ("SFAS") No. 52, "Foreign Currency Translation."
 The effects of currency exchange rate changes on intercompany transactions and balances of a long-term investment nature are accumulated and carried as a component of shareholders' equity.
-The effects of currency exchange rate changes on intercompany transactions that are non U.S. dollar denominated amounts are charged or credited to earnings.
-Foreign exchange loss was \$976,000 and \$756,000 for the three months ended March 31, 2005, and 2004, respectively.
+The effects of currency exchange rate changes on intercompany transaction losses recognized in income were \$1.6 million and \$1.7 million for the six months ended June 30, 2005, and 2004, respectively.

 Other Comprehensive Income (Loss) Comprehensive income (loss) is defined as net income and all other non-owner changes in shareholders' equity.
-The Company's accumulated other comprehensive income (loss) consists of foreign currency translation adjustments, foreign currency hedges and pension related adjustments.
+The Company's accumulated other comprehensive income (loss)

+consists of foreign currency translation adjustments, foreign currency hedges, foreign exchange contracts and pension related adjustments.
 Total comprehensive income was: